 The final show was of men in brown daily clothing with green trim on the bottoms of the skirts.
 They marched and counter-marched more raggedly but with great enthusiasm.
 They carried curved swords which they brandished.
 At the end the men paired off and executed “duels” with occasional clashing of swords and much circling around each other.

 After that the audience stood and applauded and cheered the three groups, each of which came forward to receive the appreciation and to bow before running off.
-There were three encores before Lieutenant Momand came forward with a sergeant who formed up the men and march them off the field.
+There were three encores before Lieutenant Momand came forward with a sergeant who formed up the men and march them further off the field.

 Janice hung back and let the tour group exit the area as the Lieutenant walked to join them.